-The past few months have been difficult for all of us and everyone has had to adapt to a new way of life.
-Reports have shown that those living with dementia have been hit hardest by the coronavirus pandemic and many will continue to shield even as lockdown restrictions ease.
+The past year has been difficult for all of us and everyone has had to adapt to a new way of life.
+Reports have shown that those living with dementia have been hit hardest by the coronavirus pandemic and many had to continue shielding even as lockdown restrictions eased.
 We know how difficult it is for loved ones to be separated during this period, so we hope to spread some cheer with the power of music.

 Whether you’re caring for a loved one with dementia at home, social distancing or connecting virtually with someone who is shielding, here are some ideas on how to connect through music and bring some joy into their lives.